10 High-Paying Jobs for English Majors

 Whether you’re still in school or already hold an English degree, you may be wondering what careers are available to you and what kind of roles your coursework has prepared you for.

-The great news is that people with English degrees commonly find employment in education and legal services, but graduates have also filled positions in a variety of other industries [1].
-The US Bureau of Labor Statistics (BLS) reported as recently as 2019 that the median annual wage in the US for people with English degrees was $51,000, higher than the median wage in the United States across all occupations [2].
+The great news is that people with English degrees commonly find employment in education and legal services, but graduates have also filled positions in a variety of other industries, such as marketing and public relations [1].
+The US Bureau of Labor Statistics (BLS) reported as recently as 2022 that the median annual wage in the US for people with English degrees was $60,000, about the same as the median wage in the United States across all occupations [2].

-This section explores 10 jobs for English majors (other than teaching) with average salaries above the median.
-Discover what these jobs entail and how your degree skills might apply.
+Explores 10 jobs for English majors (other than teaching) with average salaries above the median.
+Discover what jobs for English majors entail and how your degree skills might apply.

 1. Copywriter